Tutorial 2 Resources

 Jean McNiff defines her approaches to action research from a values perspective.
-She focusses less on "the how" or methods of action research and more on "the why" you engage in this process (McNiff, 2017).
-She provides her views on action research is in a concise booklet (www.jeanmcniff.com/ar-booklet.asp) which offers excellent help for novice action researchers.
+She focuses less on "the how" or methods of action research and more on "the why" you engage in this process (McNiff, 2017).
+She provides her views on action research in a concise booklet (www.jeanmcniff.com/ar-booklet.asp) which offers excellent help for novice action researchers.
 Another resource that she made available on her website is Value and Virtue in Practice in Practice-Based Research (2013).
 Her view of action research is strongly rooted in values.
 The value search activities in this tutorial are inspired by her work.
 In Value and Virtue in Practice-Based Research, she defines action research as a value-driven process in which people interact and learn from each how to understand their practices and situations and to take purposeful action to improve them.
-She works internationally to provide professional development thorugh action research.
+She works internationally to provide professional development through action research.

 4. Action Research as the Development of Living Educational Theories

 Jack Whitehead created the concept of "living theories" to talk about the theories of learning and change that educations develop through practice.
 His definitions of action research focus on this process of theory building and the importance of honoring one's ability to create theories.
-This serves the many students that he guides in Master and Doctoral dissertations.
+This serves the many students that he guides in Master's and Doctoral dissertations.

 5. Action Research As Methodology

 Focusing on Action research as a methodology is a way to highlight the evidence-based nature of action research.
 A good paper to read is by Feldman and Minstrell.
 They address a number of concerns in defining action research in a way that makes it useful as a methodology for the study of teaching and learning in the sciences.
 This way of defining action research serves university-based learning in science education.